-The Estates capital work for 2021/22 has continued to focus on enhancing the experience for students, staff and the wider community.
-This included the further development of areas of the campus masterplans for Coleraine and Magee to supplement the long-term masterplan vision for the campus.
+The Estates capital work for 2022/23 has continued to focus on enhancing the experience for students, staff and the wider community.
+This included the further development of areas of the campus master plans for Coleraine and Derry~Londonderry to supplement the long-term master plan vision for the campuses.

-In addition, this will also provide further short to medium term frameworks for the development at Coleraine and Magee in line with masterplans for the respective campuses.
-The masterplan work will inform the development of the new Estate Strategy which is now scheduled for completion in 2022/23.
+In addition, this work also provides short to medium frameworks for the development at the campuses in line with the respective masterplans.
+The masterplan work will inform the development of the new Estate Strategy which is now scheduled for completion in 2023/24.
+Aligned to the delivery of the Estates masterplan the University purchased two new buildings in 22/23.
+Mount Royal in Derry~Londonderry facilitates student residences needs associated with the campus expansion while the purchase of the Irish News building in Belfast is a longer term investment to facilitate future campus needs.

-The Estates Services team continues to work closely with academic colleagues and external stakeholders on the development of City Deals for both Belfast Region and Derry City & Strabane Region (and Inclusive Futures Fund for Derry Region).
-A key element of the Inclusive Futures Fund is the School of Medicine which opened in Semester 1 of 2021/22 following an extensive refurbishment of one of the listed buildings on the Magee campus.
-A space brief for a new build School is currently being developed.
+The Estates Services team continues to work closely with academic colleagues and external stakeholders on the development of City Deals for both Belfast Region and Derry City and Strabane Region (and Inclusive Futures Fund for Derry Region).

+A key element of the Inclusive Futures Fund is the School of Medicine which opened in temporary accommodation for Semester 1 2021/22.
+This followed an extensive refurbishment of one of the listed buildings on the campus.
+A space brief for the new build School of Medicine has been developed and will be finalised on agreement of student numbers intake.